ROHIT-J0SHI/ZYNC_BKD/zynk_backend/API_DOCUMENTATION.md

    - Interns can only update personal details (PAN, Aadhaar, bank, address) via PUT `/api/interns/my-details`
    - HR can edit any intern's details at any time via PUT `/api/interns/{internId}`
    - All personal details (PAN, Aadhaar, bank account) must be unique across all interns

+10. **Training Module:**
+    - HR can create, update, and delete training materials
+    - HR can assign trainings to one or multiple interns
+    - Interns can only view trainings assigned to them
+    - Interns cannot create, update, delete, or assign trainings
+    - A training cannot be deleted if it has been assigned to any intern
+    - Duplicate assignments (same training to same intern) are prevented
+    - Training materials include: title (required), description (optional), and link (required)

 ---